 What is research with human subjects?

 Research with human subjects can take many different forms.
 Basically, it is scientific research that depends on the participation of humans to generate data for further analysis.
 It includes interviews, surveys, observations, laboratory and field experiments, recording and manipulation of physiological functioning, interventions in human behaviour and/or physiological functioning, focus groups, ethnography, but also living labs and analysis of social media content.
 In all these cases, the interests of the human beings studied may conflict with the interests of the researcher and the value of science as a whole.
 Therefore, careful ethical assessment is necessary.
+Such assessment is carried out by the BMS Ethics Committee (EC) or (in case of research that is medically oriented) by a Medical Ethical Committee (METC).

 Medical research or not?